kat-kel/archive-html/README.md

 |qvsfbq6yfkwgtm3|twitter.com/bu_unistra/status/1592121602480955392|huma-num.fr|
 |2gm269lmsapwn49|dariah.eu/2022/10/10/mutual-learning-workshop-for-improving-cultural-heritage-bibliographical-data|dariah.eu|

-No data existing in the in-file will be missing from the enriched out-file.
+All data existing in the in-file will be reproduced in the enriched out-file.
+This program can be used to both archive HTML and add data about the archiving process to an existing dataset with many headers and metadata attached to a URL.

 ## Output
 The program `archive-html` generates two types of files.